How to find photos of your ancestors

 After looking for the family business in the records, take a look for business advertisements in the local newspapers.

-If their individual military record doesn't have an image, try looking at records held for their battalion or platoon.
+If their military service record doesn't include an image, try looking at records held for their battalion or platoon.
 It may be that you're lucky enough to strike upon a regimental photograph that contains your ancestors and their comrades.

-Another approach is in our collection of millions of pages of historic newspapers.
-If your ancestor served in the military during World War I or II, start with a search for their name, with the option of narrowing the search fields to newspapers from the local area.
-If that doesn't return any results, try searching for the name of their battalion for group photos.
+Another place to look for photos is among our millions of historical newspaper pages.
+If your ancestor served in the military during the World Wars, start with a search for their name, with the option of narrowing the search fields to newspapers from the local area.
+If that doesn't return any results, try searching for the name of their regiment for group photos.

-It's a long shot, but simply searching for the area your relatives lived during certain dates could turn up a surprising result.
-Photos of local residents often appear under ambiguous headlines such as "Fun in the Snow" or "A Day at the Races", and you may just recognise a certain upturned nose in your searches.
+It's a long shot, but simply searching for the area your relatives lived during certain dates could turn up surprising results.
+Photos of residents often appear under ambiguous headlines such as "Fun in the Snow" or "A Day at the Races", and you may just recognize a certain upturned nose in your searches.

 Have you discovered a photo of your ancestor on Findmypast?
 We'd love to hear about it.
 Reach out to us on social media using #WhereWillYourPastTakeYou?